News

 More Stories

 For the fifth year in a row, the UO has conferred the most master’s degrees in physics in the country.
-Twenty six of those were awarded to students in the Knight Campus Graduate Internship Program, part of the Phil & Penny Knight Campus for Accelerating Scientific Impact.
+Twenty six of those were awarded to students in the Knight Campus Graduate Internship Program.

 Knight Campus News